PaNOSC-ViNYL/ase/doc/ase/calculators/gromacs.rst

     (only pdb2gmx uses this)
 structure_file: str
     Name of the structure file for gromacs
-    (in all other context that the iniial input file)
+    (in all other context that the initial input file)
 force_field: str
     Name of the force field for gromacs
 water_model: str